 Second, after establishing that the shift from a revenue-sharing contract to vertical integration impacted the prices of Yoplait products, as the theory predicts, we turn to quantifying the impact of the contract on market efficiency.
 We do this in three steps.
-First, we estimate demand for yogurt following the standard approach in the literature (Conlon and Gortmaker, 2020), including previous work in the U.S. yogurt industry (Villas-Boas, 2007; Hristakeva, 2022, among others).
-We then use the demand estimates, together with the first-order conditions of the pricing problem of yogurt manufacturers, to recover the firms' marginal costs and estimate the revenue-sharing parameters of the contract between General Mills and Yoplait.
-We estimate this parameter using two complementary approaches.
-In the first one, we use the demand estimates to recover the unobserved ratio of marginal costs and the revenue-sharing parameter (i.e., the marginal cost mc{jt} for products of other manufacturers, and the ratio mc{jt}/μ for Yoplait products before July 2011, and mc{jt} afterward).
+First, we estimate demand for yogurt following the standard approach in the literature (Conlon and Gortmaker, 2020), including work in the U.S. yogurt industry (Villas-Boas, 2007; Hristakeva, 2022; Duarte et al., 2024b, among others).
+We then use the demand estimates, together with the first-order conditions of the pricing problem of yogurt manufacturers, to recover the firms' marginal costs and estimate a key parameter governing the revenue-sharing contract between General Mills and Yoplait.

+We estimate this revenue-sharing agreement parameter using two complementary approaches.
+In the first one, we use the demand estimates to recover the ratio of marginal costs and the revenue-sharing parameter (i.e., the marginal cost mc{jt} for products of other manufacturers, and the ratio mc{jt}/μ for Yoplait products before July 2011, and mc{jt} afterward).
 We then use this ratio as the dependent variable in a linear regression that allows us to identify μ under the assumption that there were no systematic changes in the marginal costs of Yoplait products around the time of the transaction.
 We estimate that Sodima received about 3 percent of General Mills' Yoplait revenues.
+As we mentioned above, and show in Section 4, because there were no changes in relative prices and in price levels prior to the transaction, we are reassured that these estimates were caused by the transition from revenue sharing to vertical integration.